UlysseTouchais/ShareLoc/index.md

 Let's now switch the y-axis and the color-axis of the previous graph:
 {% include_relative html/h_age_scatter_diab.html %}

-Based on this, we would like to perform a classification model that would estimate if an area has a high, medium or low diabetes prevalence based on only two features : young density and entropy of nutrients.
+Based on this, we would like to perform a classification model that would estimate if an area has a high or low diabetes prevalence based on only two features : young density and entropy of nutrients.

-We have selected the thresholds based on the diabetes prevalence quartile distribution.
+We have selected the threshold for high and low based on the diabetes prevalence median.

-{% include_relative html/classes.html %}
+{% include_relative html/class_models.html %}

 We chose to use a logistic regression model, let's see how it performs by checking its ROC curves :

-{% include_relative html/rocs.html %}
+{% include_relative html/ROC_models.html %}

-We can see that the classifier performs very well for high and low diabetes risk.
-Quite naturally, it has more trouble with the medium ones, for which the curve is closer to a straight line.

 ## Part on Net Income and local authorities